CORDOBA78

 In the artist's words:

 While one nation suffered an almost insurmountable trauma, an entire generation on the other side of the border fed off what had happened.
-"I'm going crazy," shouted the commentator when Austria knocked Germany out of the cup at the 1978 World Cup in Argentina, but were eliminated themselves in the process.
+"I'm going crazy", shouted the commentator when Austria knocked Germany out of the cup at the 1978 World Cup in Argentina, but were eliminated themselves in the process.
+The city of Cordoba, or rather the newcomer band Cordoba78, lies in the midst of these emotional states.

 The five from Vorarlberg/Austria actually have nothing to do with soccer.
 But the association couldn't be more apt, as they sing about topics that tempt us to leap into the air and conjure up pain in us, only to immediately banish it with lyrics and melodies.
-If the velvety-soft voice invites us to be sentimental, the instrumentals break the neck of any upcoming schmaltz and constantly invite us to believe in the great miracle.
+While the velvety-soft voice invites us to be sentimental, the instrumentals break the neck of any upcoming schmaltz and constantly invite us to believe in the great miracle.

 This content has been machine translated.